GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Results and analysis

-Designs based on systolic arrays reach superior performance for small read lengths, but they have strong scalability limitations for longer read lengths, which restricts their domain of applicability.
-The main scalability problem arises from the fact that the area of the systolic array increases quadratically with the size of the input strings.
+Designs based on systolic arrays reach superior performance for small read lengths, but they have strong scalability limitations for longer read lengths in unbanded computation, which restricts their domain of applicability.
+The main read-length scalability problem arises from the fact that the area of the systolic array increases quadratically with the size of the input strings.
 Specifically, \textit{Schifano et al.} encounter an upper limit of \num{75488}\,NC, which corresponds to very short reads (i.e., in the order of \num{250}~bases).
 This significantly limits sequence mapping tasks, especially in repetitive genomes, where shorter reads increase the likelihood of incorrect mapping.
 To mitigate this limitation, they employ a banded strategy to align longer reads that restricts the solution space to approximately \SI{10}{\percent} of the string length.

+Nevertheless, under the reported \gls{fpga} resource constraints, the banded configurations do not yield a measurable improvement in GCUPS over the best exact approach.
+Thus, as shown in Table~\ref{tab:banded_performance} of \ref{sec:appendix}, \textit{Schifano et al.} report a maximum throughput of \num{15562}~GCUPS for the banded approach, whereas the unbanded approach reaches \num{16761}~GCUPS.

 Specifically, they divide the input data into two groups: \textit{group1} and \textit{group2}.
 The former includes matrices ranging from \num{400} to \num{75488} cells.
 For these, the full \gls{dp} matrix is computed using a band whose width matches the sequence length.
 The latter consists of matrices ranging from \num{248} to \num{50888} cells.
 For this group, they apply a banded strategy that restricts computation to approximately \SI{10}{\percent} of the total matrix size.

 Unfortunately, the banded approach introduces significant challenges in the realm of bioinformatics.
 For instance, sequences that include insertions, deletions, or highly divergent regions may result in the optimal alignment straying considerably from the main diagonal.
 Therefore, a pre-filtering algorithm is commonly used before band-based methods to identify candidate regions, making a fair comparison difficult in this context.